-I Began to feel faint and the pain shooting up my neck was too much.
+I Began to feel faint and the pain shooting up my tbroat was too much.
 I had to stop and be helped to the couch to lie down.
 I was still wired up and my heart continued pacing at a ridiculous speed.
 The needle on the ECG readout was flying up and down.
 I could see the nurses talking worriedly and then one dashed out of the room, returning quickly with a Doctor.
-They told me they were going to thump my chest in anattempt to shock my heart back into normal rhythm.
+They told me they were going to thump my chest in an attempt to shock my heart back into normal rhythm.
 This they did twice which seemed to work and my heart rhythm returned to normal.
 I was absolutely terrified by this and was told I had a serious heart condition which needed further investigation.

-Within a week or so I was on the cardiac ward at the BRI undergoing a cardiac catheterization (angiogram) This was the most awful and frightening thing I’ve ever had to endure.
+Within a week or so I was on the cardiac ward at the BRI undergoing a cardiac catheterization (angiogram).
+This was the most awful and frightening thing I’ve ever had to endure.
 I was petrified and had to remain awake throughout.
-An incision was made in my groin and a tiny camera threaded up through my main artery into my heart, a special dye was used to look at the vessels.
-My heartbeat was manipulated by the surgeon and was slowed to a rate where I was literally gasping for breath to being sped up to such a rate I felt as if I was vibrating.
+An incision was made in my groin and a tiny camera threaded up through my main artery into my heart, and a special dye was used to look at the vessels.
+My heartbeat was manipulated by the surgeon and was slowed to a rate where I was literally gasping for breath to then being sped up to such a rate I felt as if I was vibrating.
 I spent the entire 2.5 hours in tears fearing for my life, the nurse did her best to comfort me but honestly, there wasn’t much she could do to console me.